5 Innovative Performance Management Approaches

 Adaptive performance management helps employees adapt to any changes in their work environment.
 By using real-time data and ongoing feedback, employees can adjust their performance on the fly.

-This approach to performance management is particularly useful for employees who work in a fast-paced environment.
+This performance management process is particularly useful for employees who work in a fast-paced environment.
 It gives them the flexibility necessary to respond to changes as and when they occur.

 Adaptive performance management offers a number of advantages for employees.
 It can help them to: